zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 ![Diagram that shows capacity reservation scaled down to the minimum of two VMs.](./media/capacity-reservation-overview/capacity-reservation-4.jpg)

 The `capacity` and the length of `virtualMachinesAllocated` are both 2.
-However, the length for `virtualMachinesAssociated` is still 3 because VM 0, although deallocated, is still associated with the capacity reservation.
+However, the length for `virtualMachinesAssociated` is still 3 because VM 0, although deallocated, is still associated to the capacity reservation.
 To prevent a quota overrun, the deallocated VM 0 still counts against the quota allocated to the reservation.
 If you have enough unused quota, you can deploy new VMs to the capacity reservation and receive the SLA from any unused reserved capacity.
 Or you can delete VM 0 to remove its use of the quota.

 The capacity reservation exists until it's explicitly deleted.
 To delete a capacity reservation, the first step is to dissociate all the VMs in the `virtualMachinesAssociated` property.
 After disassociation is finished, the capacity reservation should look like this diagram: